With Love, and Wafflenugget | Prologue + Chapter 1

 Chapter 1.
 Life After Maura

 Human warning: the following piece mentions suicide and depersonalization-derealization.
-As always, please choose YOU and your well-being first and foremost so if these subjects could harm you, please do not read it.
+As always, please choose YOU and your well-being first and foremost, so if these subjects could harm you, please DO NOT read it.

 I don't remember life after Maura, at least the first bit.
 I was in a fugue state.

-I wish I could say that right then and there I called him out on his own survival mode and the cruelty it was creating.
-Yes.
-I wish I could say I stood up and left once and for all.
+I wish I could say that right then and there, I called him out on his own survival mode and the cruelty it was creating.

 But I didn’t.

 I didn’t say a word.
+A single word, all session.

 He was dying.

 When his sermon finally ended, and the 90-minute session that had dragged on and on finally came to an end, I rose and attempted a hurried exit.
-But he grabbed my wrists before I could do so.
-He held them firmly and waited until my lowered head raised.
-I finally met his gaze.
-There was a lightness to it — one that wasn’t there all session.
+But, as I crossed the room in a scamper of steps, he grabbed my right wrist before I could make it to the door.
+Holding it firmly, he waited until my lowered head raised.

 Kate, that thing we talked about a few weeks ago.
 You moving?
 You must do it.
 Okay?
 You must.
 Sign the lease.
 You have to stop hiding your beautiful self from this world.
 Promise me you will do it.

 His pressured remarks caught me off guard.
 They were practical.
 They were out of concern.
-They were actually reminiscent of the old Atlas — the Atlas that had offered me a lifeline in high school when I was depressed — the Atlas that had celebrated every word I’d ever written and invited me into his grad school writing program while I was still in college free of charge — the Atlas who drove to Middlebury to pick me up and drove me back to admit me to the unit when my parents were abroad and my psychosis grew too severe — and the Atlas who had earned the words I wrote to myself before getting electroconvulsive therapy at age 20:
+They were actually reminiscent of the old Atlas I knew — the Atlas that had offered me a lifeline in high school when I was depressed — the Atlas that had celebrated every word I’d ever written and invited me into his grad school writing program free of charge.

 Atlas knows everything.
 You can trust him with your life.